siyue-zhang/aws-certified-cloud-practitioner/README.md

 ### CloudTrail

 * Service used from a governance and compliance perspective
-* All actions taken in AWS account are recorded by Cloudtrail
+* All actions taken in AWS account are recorded by Cloudtrail (e.g., login logs)
 * Events get retained for 90 days, longer store needs to be set up
 * CloudTrail sends events to an S3 bucket